ErikaRedmark/monkey-shines-java-port/README.md

 Additional worlds may be added.

 # Final Words
-If anyone wishes to help, especially if you have played the game before, feel open to contect me (Erika Redmark) at maniacmonkeyinspace@gmail.com.
+If anyone wishes to help, especially if you have played the game before, feel open to contact me (Erika Redmark) at maniacmonkeyinspace@gmail.com.

 # Small About Me
 I just recently got into the workforce as a Java developer for an Eclipse plugin.
 Since I prefer to have my day job be something other than an EA Games inspired death march, I pretty much have decided that games would be a hobby.
 I do have a game idea that is original that I would like to work on but I already had this code lying around from when I worked on it at university, and I didn't want it to just rot away.